NightfallAlicorn/urban-dictionary/README.md

 **v3.0.0**

-* Rewritten the module with ES6 features.
+* Module rewritten with more up-to-date ES6 features.
 * Module size has been reduced slightly.
 * New methods have been added with the help from [this](https://github.com/NightfallAlicorn/urban-dictionary/issues/8) posted issue.
   * [autocompleteExtra](#autocompleteExtra)